 Male hormones called androgens cause prostate cancer cells to grow.
 While not curative, interfering with the hormones’ action on prostate cells can be an effective means of slowing tumor growth.
 Hormone therapy is often used in men who are not candidates for surgery or radiation, in men with recurrent cancer, in men at high risk of recurrence, or as an adjuvant to radiation in some men.
 There are a number of different medications that can be used in hormone therapy.

 Hormone therapy may result in a number of side effects ranging from weight gain to loss of sexual desire to an increased risk of heart disease and diabetes.
 Your doctor will discuss these with you prior to initiating therapy and may be able to adjust your dosing schedule to reduce these side effects.
 Exercise is often encouraged as a means of minimizing these effects.

-Chemotherapy is sometimes used for prostate cancers that have spread outside the prostate gland, particularly if they are not responding to hormone therapy.
+Chemotherapy is sometimes used to increase a patient’s prostate cancer survival rate, particularly for cancers that have spread outside the prostate gland and particularly if they are not responding to hormone therapy.
 However, chemotherapy is not curative for prostate cancer.

 There are two main chemotherapy drugs used in treating prostate cancer.
 Each is given along with the steroid prednisone.

 - Docetaxel: This is usually the first choice for chemotherapy treatment.

 - Cabazitaxel: If docetaxel is not effective, this drug may be used.